 Samuel A. Hornak

-Samuel A. Hornak is a commercial litigation associate in Clark Hill’s Pittsburgh office, where he represents corporations, government agencies, and individuals before federal and state courts.
-Sam’s practice involves a diverse array of legal issues, ranging from contractual disputes to real estate development matters to complex issues of governmental and municipal liability.
+Samuel A. Hornak is a commercial litigation attorney in Clark Hill’s Pittsburgh office, where he represents corporations, government agencies, and individuals before federal and state courts.
+Sam’s practice involves a diverse array of legal issues, ranging from contractual disputes to real estate development and tenancy matters, with a specialty in complex issues of governmental and municipal liability.
 Sam has extensive courtroom and mediation experience, including numerous arguments in favor of dispositive motions, and successful first-chair advocacy through trial verdict and on appeal.
 He was lead trial and appellate counsel in King v.
 The Pittsburgh Water and Sewer Authority, 139 A.3d 336 (Pa.
 Commw.
 Ct.
 2016), which established the standard for a municipal authority’s inspection of its facilities.
-In 2015, 2016 and 2017, Sam was selected by his peers as a Pennsylvania SuperLawyers Rising Star.
+From 2015 through 2018, Sam has been selected by his peers as a Pennsylvania SuperLawyers Rising Star.
 He sits on the Federal Court Section Council of the Allegheny County Bar Association.